 Non-organic (conventional) cotton uses more pesticides than any other single crop.

 Five of the top nine pesticides used on cotton in the USA – including cyanide, dicofol, naled, propargite and trifluralin – are known to be cancer-causing chemicals.
 All nine are classified by the USEPA as Category l and ll – the most dangerous chemicals of all.
 Depending on the practices involved, it can take up to a pound of such chemicals to grow the cotton for just one pair of trousers and a shirt.
 These toxins remain in the fibres and are absorbed through your skin, via the lymphatic system, into your bloodstream.

 · Energy Use

 The lifecycle of a fabric consumes a significant amount of energy, particularly in the form of fossil fuels, and particularly when manufacturing synthetic fabrics.
 In fact, the textile industry is one of the major consumers of water and fuel (the energy required for electric power, steam and transportation).
-The per-capita consumption of textiles is about 20kg per year, and increasing day by day, and with that rise comes an increased need for energy, and a bigger carbon footprint in order to manufacture the fabrics.
+The per-capita consumption of textiles is about 20kg per year - increasing day by day - and with that rise comes an increased need for energy, and a bigger carbon footprint in order to manufacture the fabrics.
 Domestic washing and drying of materials is also a big factor in the overall impact of a fabric.

 2. The Social Impact of Textile Production